+We are locally-owned and operated, and give back to local land conservancies.
 We recognize and value the need to conserve the southern Appalachians, one of the most biodiverse regions in the world.
 We also treasure our local community of individuals and organizations and strive to strengthen that community whenever possible.
 This is how we advocate for and protect our mountains and community:

 We have been trained by the National Association of Interpretation, and doctoral programs in Conservation Biology to educate and inspire guests about our mountains and their unique history.
 It is widely known that people cherish those things which they come to understand.
 Our tours offer guests this opportunity to learn about and appreciate the unique flora, fauna, and heritage of the Southern Appalachians.
 We discuss on tours the nonprofits and agencies key to the long-term protection of our mountains, hoping to inspire others to contribute to conservation.
 We enjoy speaking at science and conservation events, educating people about Southern Appalachian ecology and history.